adrwxyz/adrw.xyz/notes/books/2019-08-19-letters-to-the-church.md

 While others are quick to judge God's actions and question His commands, we are to be careful even to speak His "hallowed" name (Matthew 6:9, Luke 11:2).

-While others pray quickly through opinions and demands, we are to approach His throne with reverance, like a priest entering the Holy of Holies (Ecclesiastes 5:1-3).
+While others pray quickly through opinions and demands, we are to approach His throne with reverance, like a priest entering the Holy of Holies.

+> "Walk prudently when you go to the house of God; and draw near to hear rather than to give the sacrifice of fools, for they do not know that they do evil.
+Do not be rash with your mouth,
+And let not your heart utter anything hastily before God.
+For God is in heaven, and you on earth;
+Therefore let your words be few.
+For a dream comes through much activity,
+And a fool’s voice is known by his many words." - Ecclesiastes 5:1-3 (NKJV)

-Remember that those who talk a lot sin a lot (James 1:19, Proverbs 10:19).
+Remember that those who talk a lot sin a lot.

+> "Know this, my beloved brothers: let every person be quick to hear, slow to speak, slow to anger" - James 1:19 (ESV)

+> "When words are many, transgression is not lacking, but whoever restrains his lips is prudent." - Proverbs 10:19 (ESV)

-Francis admits
+Francis admits ...